‘A Prescription for a Lifetime’: YMCA’s HealthY Living Initiative Delivers Transformational Results

 “This isn’t about six-packs or step counts – it’s about keeping people mobile, independent, and out of the hospital,” Roberts said.
 “The changes we’ve seen in just 12 weeks prove the potential for real impact across New Brunswick.”

-Right now, participants can self-refer or be referred by a health care professional, and word of mouth.
-But demand is already outpacing supply, and participants are calling for expansion.
+Our Self-referral program or referral through a health care professional gives you access to this highly effective program.
+The demand is already outpacing supply, and participants are calling for expansion.

-“I live in a seniors’ complex, and I think everybody on both floors knows about this now,” Clark said with a laugh.
+“I live in a seniors’ complex, and I think everybody on both floors now know about this program,” Clark said with a laugh.

 Behind the anecdotes is a pressing health-care reality.
 New Brunswick’s aging population faces high rates of chronic illness, mobility issues, and costly hospital visits.
 Programs like this one are not just life-changing -they’re cost-saving.
 Every participant who regains independence or avoids a fall is one less emergency room visit, one less long-term hospital stay.